The 5th International Exhibition of Calligraphy

 The IV International Exhibition of Calligraphy was held in the Contemporary museum of calligraphy, Moscow, November 1st — December 15th, 2012.
 The 4th International Exhibition of Calligraphy presented the chefs d'oeuvre of the world's most beautiful handwriting by one hundred and forty-three calligraphers from forty-four countries.
 The forty-five days of the Fixed Event Period saw forty-two thousand visitors.
 This exhibition featured a six-time thematic recharge, allowing not only to display a lot of new works, contributing to museum's exposition, but also previously showcased chefs d'oeuvre, like the famous I Ching Signs by Valeryan Bakharev, comprising 64 hexagrams.
 The programme featured master-classes and lectures, both adults and children being its target audience.
 The art of calligraphy is closely connected to music, therefore melodious performances were a pleasant surprise for the guests.
 The most exotic musical instrument, creating a unique atmosphere for Yekaterina Nazarova's workshop, was Shakuhachi, Japanese flute.

 Plans for the future: organize presentations and exhibitions in major world capitals.
-So, from November, 7 to December, 17 of 2014 the regular International exhibition of calligraphy to be held in Moscow in Sokolniki Exhibition and Convention Centre, where it will be held biannually.
+So, on March, 2015 the regular International exhibition of calligraphy to be held in Moscow in Sokolniki Exhibition and Convention Centre, where it will be held biannually.
 Then the project is scheduled to be presented in various biggest cities of the world.

 Calligraphy is a painting in letters.
 Calligraphy is a mystery of symbols and signs, it is reflection of thought, image, character.